Kristoffer-Gvk/CLI-img-converter/readme.md

 ### CLI Image converter with Sharp

-A CLI app using Sharp to convert images to webp.
+A CLI app using Sharp to convert images to webp and some other formats.

 - Sharp:
   https://github.com/lovell/sharp